diviz11/NFT-Minter/README.md

 ## Acknowledgements

-I would like to extend our gratitude to the [GDSC NITK Recruitments 2023](https://github.com/WebClub-NITK/GDSC-NITK-Recruitments-2023) for providing the recruitment task that inspired this project.
+I would like to extend my gratitude to the [GDSC NITK Recruitments 2023](https://github.com/WebClub-NITK/GDSC-NITK-Recruitments-2023) for providing the recruitment task that inspired this project.

 Your recruitment task has been a valuable experience for me, and I appreciate the opportunity to showcase my abilities.